 My sister texted me from New York last week saying, “First flurries!!”

-I have never written about the snow itself.
-My first image is of something like heavy wet feathers falling onto the glittering icy lawn, the shape of blotches of mascara– the same sadness, the same hush, but with the whiteness on the face of the clean sky.
+I have never written about snow itself.
+My first image is of something like heavy wet feathers falling onto the glittering icy lawn in the shape of blotches of mascara– the same sadness, the same hush, white on the face of the clean sky.

 But flurries make me want to dance.
 To hold a festival.
 To sing.
 To throw my scarves off and attack strangers with handfuls of ice.
 To laugh at a whole street of people slipping and falling like penguins.
 To slip myself.
 To shiver.
 To cry.
 To look loved ones in the eye.
 To catch my breath.
 To gather up my clothes again.
 To shake the flakes out of my hair.
 To smile to sigh and wait for still more snow.

 Today is Thanksgiving.
 Here is a poem about snow by the great French author Yves Bonnefoy who spent some time in New England writing dozens of poems about snowflakes and storms.
 “Does snow fall the same in every language?” he asks.
 Here is the poem, followed by a translation by Emily Grosholz.

 Pour la mort même une robe de fête?